MrOggy85/blog/content/articles/self-hosting-running-your-own-services.md

 ---
 title: Self-hosting - running your own services
-description: 'Recently I have been on a journey to get rid of my dependency on service providers like Google, Dropbox, Microsoft and others.'
+description: 'Getting rid of Google, Dropbox, Microsoft and others.'
 slug: self-hosting-running-your-own-services
 short: How to build a SEO optimized, static file blog with nuxtjs and markdown files.
 Including a sitemap.xml and catagory or tag pages.
 date: 31/12/2020